TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/console/troubleshooting/_index.md

 ### Invalid Major / JoinRequestPHYPayload Length / Unknown MType

 These are typically non-LoRaWAN traffic received by a gateway on your network.

+### Token Refresh Refused

+If you see `error:pkg/web/oauthclient:refresh (token refresh refused)` error in the Console and you're unable to access it, try clearing your browser's cache and history, and retry accessing the Console.
+You can also try accessing the Console from the incognito window or another browser.